rcshubhadeep/spill-demo/README.md

 ## Assumptions -

-You are unsing a *nix kind of machine.
+You are using a *nix kind of machine.
 (Linux / Mac / Unix)

 ## Install Meteor -